 Having thus spoken, Shimon ben Shetach again took his seat and awaited the inevitable.
 The crowd, the witnesses, even the hangman stood motionless in awe of the sage’s severe wisdom, unable to fathom the depths of his justice, and they remained so until Yonatan finally cried out to them,

 If you desire that the welfare of Israel shall be strengthened by thy hand, then consider me a beam on which you may tread without remorse!

 The hangman considered this an adequate ratification and pulled the lever.
-Yonatan dropped and writhed and swung back and forth on the rope.
-The crowd was surprised by the swiftness, and many chose to look away from the sight of the dying young man.
+Yonatan dropped and writhed and swung back and forth on the rope, and the crowd was surprised by the swiftness.
+Many chose to look away from the sight of the dying young man.
 But Shimon ben Shetach was not one of those many.
 He eyed his son with fatherly pride and regretted only that Yonatan had not yet completed his studies of the Ketuvim.
 This incomplete schooling was only natural, however, as the boy had been but fifteen years old.